 I never heard of Momofuku steamed buns until probably 5 years ago.
 I’ve never been to any of the Momofuku restaurants.
 They are definitely made famous here in the U.S. by Momofuku in NYC.
 My husband loves their steamed buns.
 Momofuku pork belly buns to be exact.
-Unlike the regular steamed buns with fillings stuffed inside the buns, the steamed buns are folded in half and can be opened and filled up with whatever you want in between like a sandwich.
+Unlike the regular steamed buns with fillings stuffed inside the buns, the steamed buns are folded over in half and can be opened and filled up with whatever you want in between like a sandwich.

 I used my basic soft and fluffy Asian steamed bun recipe to make this Momofuku steamed buns.
 I wrote in more details how to make a soft and fluffy steamed bun in that post if you are interested in reading more about it.

-Roll each cut dough into a ball and then flatten with your palm and roll into a circle or slightly oval, about 1/2-inch in thickness
+Slightly flatten with your palm and roll into a circle or slightly oval, about 1/2-inch in thickness

 Fold the other half over to form a half circle